 After Loveland, I took the Finance Director role at Keystone Science School, a nonprofit in Summit County.
 The work was different — fund accounting, grant compliance, donor restrictions, board reporting — but the core skill was the same: accurate, hands-on financial management that leadership could trust without a second thought.
 Working inside a nonprofit taught me how much these organizations need senior financial talent and how rarely they can afford it full-time.

 I started Shirey CPA to bring that depth to small businesses and nonprofits on a fractional basis.
 My clients get the kind of accounting and financial management they'd get from a full-time controller or finance director — month-end close, reconciliation, budgeting, forecasting, reporting, tax planning — without carrying a full-time salary.
+That work is delivered remotely; my clients are spread across the country.

 The accounting work is hands-on.
 I manage the close, reconcile the accounts, write the financial narratives, and build the budgets.
 This isn't an advisory practice where I review someone else's work and make recommendations — I do the work.